captam3rica/gitNotes/Macintosh/vmware-aw-macos-custom-settings.md

     customize.

 6. Find and copy the section of text starting with `<dict> ... </dict>` that you configured previously.
-See Restrictions or Passcode as an example.
 This section contains a configuration type identifying its purpose, such as the name Restrictions.

     This is so that you get the correct syntax layout for the custom settings payload.